cedaro/simple-page-sidebars/readme.txt

 Some themes create different sidebars for their various page templates, which means there isn't a default sidebar that can be replaced.
 The only workaround to continue using Simple Page Sidebars in this instance is to create a child theme to force page templates with custom sidebars to use the default sidebar.

 == Changelog ==

+= 1.1.1 =
+* Worked around the slashing weirdness in WordPress API.
+* Implemented a method to allow developers to easily add support for additional post types.
+No plans to build this out further, it's just here for additional flexibility if more complex solutions aren't wanted.
+* Added a filter to disable the edit link in the custom Sidebar column (`simple_page_sidebars_show_edit_link_in_column`).

 = 1.1 =
 * Added an Edit Sidebar screen for updating a sidebar name and associated pages.